Evelyn D. Sahr

 - Filed comments on behalf of numerous carriers to U.S. Department of Transportation Notice of Proposed Rulemaking “Transparency of Airline Ancillary Fees and Other Consumer Protection Issues.”
 Comments addressed multiple issues, including a proposal by the Department to clarify that fines for tarmac delays would be imposed on a per-passenger basis and a response to DOT’s request for information on how it should treat erroneous fare tickets that are sold without a carrier’s knowledge or consent.

 - Representation of major Asian international airline in DOT Office of General Counsel investigation of tarmac delays in at JFK International Airport.
 Involved unique legal issue of potential application of domestic tarmac delay rule to foreign carriers under DOT’s unfair and deceptive trade practice statute.

-- Secretary of the International Aviation Club
+- Former Secretary, Vice-President and President of the International Aviation Club

 - American Bar Association (ABA)